XRM-OSS/Xrm-WebApi-Client/README.md

         // Logs BatchResponse with name, batchResponses array and changeSetResponses array console.log(result);
+    })
+    .catch(function(error) {
+        // Handle network error or similar
     });
 ```

+#### Batch Responses
+Calls to `WebApiClient.SendBatch` will return a BatchResponse.
+A batch response consist of an array `batchResponses`, that contains all responses for GET requests, that were directly attached to the batch and an array `changeSetResponses`, that contains one change set response for each change set that was sent.
+Each change set response contains its own `responses` array, with responses for each request inside the changset.

+At the top level, each batch response also has a `name`, an `isFaulted` property that evaluates to true, if any of the requests failed and an `errors` array that contains all responses for failed requests.

+The lowest level responses all contain a `headers` object, so you can access headers easier (e.g. headers["OData-EntityId"]), a `payload` object, a `status` (such as "200") and a `contentId`, if the requests inside the change set had one set.

+Scheme of a batch response:
+- batchResponses (array)
+    - Response (WebApiClient.Response)
+        - contentId (string)
+        - headers (array of string * string)
+        - payload (object)
+        - status (string)
+    - ...
+- changeSetResponses (array)
+    - changeSetResponse (object)
+        - name (string)
+        - responses (array)
+            - Response (WebApiClient.Response)
+                - contentId (string)
+                - headers (array of string * string)
+                - payload (object)
+                - status (string)
+            - ...
+- errors (array of WebApiClient.Response)
+- isFaulted (bool)
+- name (string)

 #### Request failures
 If a request inside the batch requests or a change set fails, the batch response property `isFaulted` will have the value `true`.
 You can get a collection of all errors using the response property `errors`.

+This is all inside the `then` handler, remember that you should still configure a `catch` handler, as this will be needed if a requests fails due to network errors or similar.

 ### Configuration
 When having to set multiple configuration settings for the WebApiClient, you can use the ```Configure``` function, which gets an object passed with keys and values, that get projected onto the WebApiClient: